 1. Know your goals

-2. Decide who you are going to ask for a review
+2. Decide who to ask

-Good ways to find these clients are to ask your employees, check your clients' sales history, and monitor who is saying positive things about your business on social media.
-It is better to ask less satisfied clients for feedback first before asking them for a review to ensure you get a positive response.
+Good ways to find these clients are to ask your employees, check your clients' sales history and monitor who's saying positive things about your business on social media.
+It might be better to ask less satisfied clients for feedback first before asking them for a review to ensure you get a positive response.

 3. Choose which method to use